When it comes to lucid dreams there are 2 definitions.

 - Intend to have a lucid dream before you go to bed.

-You can get a more detailed explanation of these three steps in our free guide “how to lucid dream” or you can follow the steps outlines in this video course designed to teach anyone how to lucid dream in 60 days or less.
+You can get a more detailed explanation of these three steps in our free guide “how to lucid dream” or you can follow the steps outlines in this course designed to teach anyone how to lucid dream in 60 days or less.

 By following the specific steps outlined in our guide or by using a professionally crafted course you are assured of developing the required skills needed to enter the wonderful world of lucid dreaming.